xpl/useless/base/tier0/README.md

 ## \_.prepends (what) & \_.appends (what)

- The _.prepends () function *"wraps around a function"* and generate a higher-order version of it, which, when called, prepends its argument with an arbitrary user value.
+ The _.prepends () function *"wraps around a function"* and makes a higher-order version of it, which, when called, prepends its argument with an arbitrary user value.
 The _.appends works the same way, but appends a user value to the end of the argument.

 ```javascript